JPMA President's Press Conference JPMA's Vision for 2035 and JPMA's Policy Proposals for 2025 were released.

 Chairman's press conference

-1. Reflection since assuming the Chairman's position
+1. Reflections since assuming the Chairman's position

 Despite Changes in Government Policies, the Situation Remains Tough